-A fun and creative lesson to use with preschoolers around Halloween time.
+A fun and creative preschool lesson to help preschoolers shine the light on Halloween.

 1. Let’s Pretend–Have the children put on animal costumes and pretend to be animals.
 Lead the children on a parade around your classroom.
 Tape-recorded march music is optional but sure adds to the fun.
 March the children into the story area and sit in a circle.
 If you have time, choose different animals and have another parade.